LukaszPasich/Now-We-Flip-MS2-/README.md

 _Now We Flip_ is the _"Rock, Paper, Scissors"_ meets the _"Memory"_ game.
 The intention was to create an interactive game that was something more than just a "find 2 matching cards" game.
 I wanted to make slightly more complex and hopefully more interesting card matching system by adding additional outcomes for the 2 cards flipped (apart from standard two outcomes: 1 - matching; 2 - not matching) and making things more dynamic by having cards creating different types of matches with different cards.
 This was possible with throwing in a _"Rock, Paper, Scissors"_ game mechanic, where 3 different results can be rendered for each card, ex: 1 - Rock ties with Rock; 2 - Rock beats Scissors; 3 - Rock gets beaten by Paper.
-In this game the player has to memorise the positions of the cards in such a way that the own - green cards eliminate and don't get eliminated by the red cards.
+In this game the player has to memorise the positions of the cards in such a way that the own, green cards, eliminate the red cards and don't get eliminated by them.
 I have tested this game extensively in real life with my kids and the original mechanics of the game work quite well, but the full mechanics didn't fit the scope of this project, therefore there is a big potential for further development (explained in detail below).

 <img src="assets/images_readme/ms2-readme-overview.png" alt="Now We Flip - website overview">